To publishers

 Requesting FAIR data and software implies that editorial staff and reviewers are able to verify proper citation of data and software and ensure that all supplementary resources are openly available, free of charge, even if the article is not.
 For this, journals should assign specific editors, such as ‘data editors’, to assess the quality and FAIRness of data and software (e.g., The American Naturalist).
 By supporting the FAIR principles in their policies, in combination with clear instructions on how authors should comply, will aid the journals in making strides towards more automated reviews.

-The peer-reviewing activity is essential to the scientific method, and publishers should endeavour to recognise its importance and promote transparency through open peer-reviewing models.
+The peer-reviewing activity is essential to the scientific method, and publishers should endeavour to recognise its importance and promote transparency through open peer-reviewing models (with or without reviewers anonymity).
 This can be an additional way to expand OS and improve responsible research assessment.
 Journals should systematically implement existing tools, such as the CRediT taxonomy, to enable clarifying one’s contribution/roles in research works, and systematically use existing guidelines such as the TOP Factor, which can assess their openness and transparency.

 Finally, to foster greater inclusivity it is crucial to reconsider the current calibration of OA publishing fees, which are based solely on a country’s GDP for Low- and Middle-Income Countries (LMICs).
 This approach unfairly impacts countries like for instance Uruguay, where GDP is not considered to be low while their R&D funding is; In such cases, it is imperative to employ more meaningful economic indicators to mitigate the exacerbation of disparities in global knowledge access and to calibrate more equitable costs.
 Programs such as Research4Life provide one mechanism for use by publishers to try to calibrate costs.
 More concrete examples are provided in Table 3.